Year End Giving: The Step-by-Step Guide for Nonprofits

 Here’s the deal:

-One of the most important things you have to remember is making it as easy to give to your cause, volunteer or fundraise on your behalf.
+One of the most important things you have to remember is to make it as easy to give to your cause, volunteer, or fundraise on your behalf.

-- Make it easy to give form any device at any time.
+• Make it easy to give from any device at any time

 Convenient Donations at the End of the Year